ova2/html5-client-side-validation-api-spec/README.md

 ## Configuration
 The framework should allow pluggable providers.
  - csv.provider.label Label provider.
 Implementation can ship some default providers, e.g. for Bootstrap, PrimeUI.
 A provider is an JavaScript function with Input: element with data-csv-* Output: Label element.
+ - csv.provider.value Generic value provider.
+Implementation can ship some default providers, e.g. for Bootstrap, PrimeUI.
+A provider is an JavaScript function with Input: element with data-csv-* Output: value to be validated.
  - csv.provider.highlighter Highlighting provider.
 Implementation can ship some default providers, e.g. for Bootstrap, PrimeUI.
 A provider is an JavaScript object with two functions: highlight and unhighlight to highlight and unhighlight the label of the invalid element and the element itself.
 Every function has Input: element with data-csv-* Output: no.
  - csv.provider.template Array of templates for validation messages.
 Implementation can ship some default providers, e.g. for Bootstrap, PrimeUI.